• Skip to primary navigation

 How Sourdough Bread is Made

-It’s only in the past 150 years, with the advent of baker’s yeast as a leavening agent, that bakers abandoned this traditional slow-baking process.
+Only in the past 150 years, with the advent of baker’s yeast as the primary leavening agent in bread, bakers abandoned this traditional slow-baking process.
 In fact, the use of a sourdough starter, which is a biological leavening agent, is near extinct in a world where bread is baked fast and cheap.

-This is dangerous thinking, and you cannot assume that sourdough bread made by today’s bakers with today’s wheat flour is gluten free by any stretch of the imagination.
+This is dangerous thinking, and one cannot assume that sourdough bread made by today’s bakers with today’s wheat flour is gluten-free by any stretch of the imagination.

-A 2010 study published in Clinical Gastroenterology and Hepatology wanted to understand if people who could not eat gluten could tolerate sourdough bread.
+A 2010 study published in Clinical Gastroenterology and Hepatology wanted to understand if gluten-free people could tolerate sourdough bread.
 This study, mind you, created a lot of confusion and misinformation within the gluten-free community.

 Group 1: The first group was assigned to consume 200 grams per day of natural flour baked goods containing between 80-127 parts per million (ppm) of gluten.